 The Master of Science in Design of Cities is a one-year, three-semester program during which students investigate the full depth and complexity of contemporary urban phenomena, propel design innovation, and advance conversations around how we build and inhabit cities in the twenty-first century.

-M.S.
-Design of Cities
+MS Design of Cities

-Against the conventional wisdom that cities are hopelessly complex, informal networks beyond the reach of any design model, this program fundamentally believes in the power of the architectural imagination to create sustainable urban designs for the twenty-first century and beyond.
+Departing from the conventional wisdom that cities are hopelessly complex, informal networks beyond the reach of any existing design model, the Design of Cities curriculum promotes the power of the architectural imagination to create sustainable urban design for the twenty-first century and beyond.

 The program requires attendance in the fall, spring, and summer terms.